bhudgens/blog/_posts/2017-03-01-the-average-day.md

   image: /assets/images/oklahoma_sunset.jpg
   caption: Random Sunset Driving Through Oklahoma
 categories:
-  - Arkansas
-  - Hiking
+  - General
 tags:
-  - Ozark National Forest
-  - Whitaker Point Hike
+  - Working
-  - Hawksbill Crag
+  - Traveling
 ---

 We had just gotten our paperwork and license plate.
 It was time to get on the road.
 We had been waiting weeks to start traveling.
 The story begins...